-By default, data is sent to memory based on time.
+NOTE By default, data is sent to memory based on time.
 Data can also be sent to memory based on one or more of the following conditions: time, the state of a flag, or the value of a measurement.
 This is set up from the Advanced Outputs screen.
 To use the Advanced Outputs screen, select the Advanced Outputs (all tables) check box at the lower left of the Output Setup screen.
-The Data Output Storage Interval field will be removed from the Output Setup screen (and moved to the Advanced Outputs screen).
+The Data Output Storage Interval field will be removed from the Output Setup screen).
 After completing the fields on the Output Setup screen and pressing Next, Short Cut will advance to the Advanced Outputs screen.